The 38 local enterprise partnerships

 The NHS Confederation has supported several NHS colleagues to establish relationships with their respective LEPs and, increasingly, Combined Authority leaders.

-We have created an interactive map to help STP leaders identify who is responsible for making strategic decisions in their locality.
+We have created an interactive map to help ICS and STP leaders identify who is responsible for making strategic decisions in their locality.
 Find your LEP and Combined Authority.

 Working with the NHS